What Is Email Wire Transfer Fraud and How To Prevent It

 Email wire transfer fraud is often thought to be a cyber event that is covered under a cyber risk policy.
 However, a cyber event is most often defined as a discoverable act, such as one involving hacking or a data breach.
 Email wire transfer fraud is classified as “social engineering,” and therefore is not usually covered under a pure cyber insurance policy.

 Email wire fraud has grown to the point of being an epidemic and we at OAMIC have had a couple of insureds impacted by scammers.
 Making yourself aware of these types of scams can help you prevent them.
-Please send us an email if you have any additional questions.
+Please contact us if you have any additional questions.